U.N. development chief flags failings of "war on drugs"

 Frustrated by ceaseless bloodshed and a perception that the United States has not done enough to curb its own drug consumption, many leaders in the region are now speaking openly about the possibility of legalizing drugs.

-In Mexico, more than 70,000 people have been killed in drug-related violence since the start of 2007.
+In Mexico alone, more than 70,000 people have been killed in drug-related violence since the start of 2007.

 In Latin America and other regions, calls are growing for new thinking on how to combat the trade in illicit drugs and the resulting bloodshed, Clark noted.